dimitori-g/hitchhikers/README.md

 # hitchhikers
-"The Hitch Hikers Guide to Galaxy", Douglas Adams Multilingual book for Android.
+"The Hitch Hikers Guide to Galaxy", Douglas Adams.
+Multilingual book for Android.
 Including english, japanese and russian languages.